lkarp-744/org-roam-ui/README.md

 <img width="1440" alt="Screenshot 2021-10-12 at 12 51 39" src="https://user-images.githubusercontent.com/21983833/136942774-3f293f65-dbd4-4479-b530-1fde738c5289.png">

 Org-Roam-UI is a frontend for exploring and interacting with your [org-roam](https://github.com/org-roam/org-roam) notes.
+Org-roam-ui's main feature is the ability to generate a graph visualization of your org-roam notes.

 ## Installation